elisapaka/usemarkdown-playground/README.md

-# usemarkdown-playground
-A playground for trying out usemarkdown tutorial

 # Shapeup Summary

 Shapeup is a guide for doing product development, based on the author's experience at Basecamp.
 Although it refers to software development, most of the principles and techniques behind it are widely applicable and may be of interest to staff at Datopian and Life Itself.